Jieqing-Yang/your-own-ChatGPT/README.md

 # Your own ChatGPT Q&A System

-Welcome to the your own ChatGPT Q&A system!
-This is a simple command-line application that allows you to interact with OpenAI's GPT models for generating responses to your questions.
+Welcome to your own ChatGPT Q&A system!
+This is a simple command-line application that allows you to interact with OpenAI's GPT models to generate responses to your questions.

 ## Features